Ru1x1n/uva-machine-learning-25f-projects/README.md

 By comparing our testing set result and the training set result, we think there maybe a overfitting because the actual accuracy rate is much lower.
 ![img_1.png](img_1.png)

 Testing Process:

 ![img_2.png](img_2.png)
 ![img_3.png](img_3.png)

-Later on, we adjusted the datasets to add more images to the training set:
+Later on, we adjusted the datasets to add more images to the training set: We added an additional data set downloaded from kaggle to the model.
+Because in the presentation, Prof Qi said there is actually an underfitting, we try to make the model learn over more images to improve the accuracy rates for the testing set.
+Here is the result:

 ## Difficulties